 If there had been any doubt in me about what kind of place this had once been, these images dispelled it.

 It made me feel strange about lying down in the bed, but it wasn’t like the house was still in business.
 Someone had long since cleaned and pressed the sheets and duvet.
-A slight musty tint to the air suggested that no one had been in the room in a long time, except perhaps to dust it since the surfaces seemed to be freshly cleaned.
+A slight musty tint to the air suggested that no one had been in the room in a long time, except perhaps to dust it.

 I lay back horizontally across the bed, not ready yet to commit to retiring.
 I dozed off anyway and woke with a sharp intake of breath.